crossing my path Writings By

 A few months ago, I had the chance to hear Henry Threadgill’s Zooid at the Jazz Gallery in New York, on a cold November night in front of a handful of dedicated listeners.
 It was probably the best live music I caught all year.

 I was recently asked by the French journalist Franck Médioni to answer some questions for a book he is putting together featuring musicians’ thoughts on Miles Davis.
 (He did something similar for a John Coltrane book a few years ago, hopefully an English translation of both will come along some day.)
-With all the writing I’ve done on this blog about various brass folks, it surprised me to realize I haven’t written much about Miles.

 I thought I had hung up my keyboard for the year (not that I was writing very much in 2008 anyways, increasing my output is one of my resolutions for ‘09), but upon the passing of a brass giant I must comment.